MewsSystems/gitbook-connector-api/guidelines.md

 ### Production environment

 * **PlatformAddress** - `https://www.mews.li`
-* **ClientToken** - Unique token per integration.
-Will be provided to you by our integration team upon certification completion.
-For further information, please contact [marketplace@mews.com](mailto://marketplace@mews.com).
+* **ClientToken** - Unique token per integration which will be provided to you by our integration team upon certification completion.
+For further information, please use the chat function on this page.
 * **AccessToken** - Unique token per enterprise.
 Can be provided to you by the enterprise admin.

 ##### Security Policy